pranavshukla1011/Casa-de-shukla-website/README.md

 # Hotel-management-site-responsive
-This is a sample hotel management website using only html and css.
-No css grid and flexbox are used.
+Fictional Hotel Website using html and css.
+Responsive.
+No css grid/flexbox/bootstrap/javascript used.